Skip to main content

 checkly_check_status{name="Passing Browser Check",status="degraded"} 0

 checkly_check_status can be useful for viewing the current status of a check, whereas checkly_check_result_total can be useful for calculating overall statistics.
-For more information see the recipes section.
-The metrics checkly_browser_check_web_vitals_seconds, checkly_browser_check_errors, and checkly_api_check_timing_seconds contain a type label.
-This label indicates the different Web Vitals, error types, and timing phases being measured. checkly_time_to_ssl_expiry_seconds contains a domain label giving the domain of the monitored SSL certificate.
+The metrics checkly_browser_check_web_vitals_seconds, checkly_browser_check_errors, checkly_api_check_timing_seconds, checkly_tcp_monitor_timing_seconds, checkly_icmp_monitor_timing_seconds, and checkly_dns_monitor_timing_seconds contain a type label.
+This label indicates the different Web Vitals, error types, and timing phases being measured.
+For checkly_tcp_monitor_timing_seconds, the type label has the following values: dns, connection, data, and total.
+For checkly_icmp_monitor_timing_seconds, the type label has the following values: dns (DNS resolution time), latency_avg, latency_min, and latency_max.
+For checkly_dns_monitor_timing_seconds, the type label has the value total. checkly_time_to_ssl_expiry_seconds contains a domain label giving the domain of the monitored SSL certificate.
 In addition, the check metrics all contain the following labels:

 LabelDescription